 But how?
 Conversion is the key.
 And here are 5 conversion tactics to assist you in boosting your company’s bottom line.

-Sales funnel is the modern term for sales process.
+Sales funnel is the modern term for sales process – make it easy for customers to buy from you.

 The sales funnel can boost your bottom line because it helps you to systemise your sales process without requiring a laborious sales workflow.
 And if you set up your sales funnel correctly, it will help sell your product or services 24/7 without the need of a salesperson, thus saving you at least an $80K in salary + commission of your payroll.